AnaviTechnology/anavi-examples/README.md

 # rabbitmax-examples
-Examples for getting started and testing RabbitMax hardware
+Examples for getting started and testing ANAVI hardware

-# RabbitMax Flex
+# ANAVI Flex

-RabbitMax Flex is an open source hardware Raspberry Pi HAT (add-on board) for rapid prototyping of Internet of Things (IoT) powered by free and open source software.
+ANAVI Flex is an open source hardware Raspberry Pi HAT (add-on board) for rapid prototyping of Internet of Things (IoT) powered by free and open source software.
 It features:

 * IR transmitter (IR LED)
 * IR receiver (IR photo sensor)